genestack/user-tutorials/source/guide/pipelines-rnaseq_include.rst

    (default: unchecked)
 2. **Maximum number of multiple alignments allowed for a read: if exceeded, the read is considered unmapped**.
-This option allows you to set how many mappings you expect for one mappable read if it is mapped in multiple positions of the genome. (default: 10)
+This option allows you to set how many mappings you expect for one mappable read if it is mapped to multiple positions of the genome. (default: 10)
-3. The **Minimum overhang for unannotated junctions** option prohibits alignments with very small spilce overhangs for unannotated junctions (overhang is a piece of the read which is spliced apart). (default: 5)
+3. The **Minimum overhang for unannotated junctions** option prohibits alignments with very small splice overhangs for unannotated junctions (overhang is a piece of the read which is spliced apart). (default: 5)
 4. The **Minimum overhang for annotated junctions** option does the same job as "Minimum overhang for unannotated junctions" but for annotated junctions.